Who We Are

 Tim Knudson currently teaches at Peninsula High School in Gig Harbor, Wash., where he has been madly scrawling on white boards since they were chalkboards, and plans on madly scrawling on iPads for years to come.

-Paul J. Willis is a professor of English at Westmont College and the current poet laureate of Santa Barbara, California.
-His most recent collections of poetry are Rosing from the Dead (WordFarm, 2009) and Visiting Home (Pecan Grove Press, 2008).
+Paul J. Willis is a professor of English at Westmont College and the former poet laureate of Santa Barbara, California.
+His most recent collections of poetry are Rosing from the Dead (WordFarm, 2009) and Say This Prayer into the Past (Cascade Books, 2013).
 He is also the co-editor of the anthology In a Fine Frenzy: Poets Respond to Shakespeare (University of Iowa Press, 2005).

 Jennifer Mercede is an artist, writer, musician, and seeker who specializes in myriad forms of teaching: babysitting, running low ropes courses at summer camps, instructing snowboarding, kayaking, leading backpacking adventures, showing people how to rock climb, crochet, knit.
 She has guided adjudicated teens on month long canoeing trips through the Everglades and currently travels around the country teaching others about painting.